h0ngxuanli/AIPI-540-NLP/README.md

 The repository is organized as follows, with each directory in the repository serving a specific purpose:

-- `Notebooks`: Contains python notebooks of experiments and specific parts of weaviate backend testing.
+- `interface`: Contains python notebooks of experiments and specific parts of weaviate backend testing.
 - `assets`: Contains assets for the project
 - `create_collections`: Contains the code for creating collections for different modalities of data.
 - `data`: Contains the data used in the project.